Expert Foot & Ankle Treatment from Michigan’s #1 Podiatrist - Balance Foot & Ankle Specialist

 • The intensity of these symptoms may vary according to the severity of your injury and how long ago it happened.

-How is a Lisfranc joint injury diagnosed?
+How is a Lisfranc Joint Injury Diagnosed?

 Your healthcare provider will begin with a health history, asking questions about your recent symptoms and your past medical problems.
 Your healthcare provider will also examine your foot, looking for tenderness, deformity, bruising, and swelling.
 Your healthcare provider may grasp your toes and move them up and down, seeing whether this causes pain.